 I. of or relating to holism

-II. relating to or concerned with wholes or with complete systems rather than with the analysis of, treatment of, or dissection into parts <holistic medicine attempts to treat both the mind and the body> <holistic energy views humans and the environment as a single system
+II. relating to or concerned with wholes or with complete systems rather than with the analysis of, treatment of, or dissection into parts. holistic medicine attempts to treat both the mind and the and holistic energy views humans and the environment as a single system.

 What is it?

 Holistic approaches to treatment consider the whole individuals being; body, mind, spirit, and emotions.
 It is through this lens that one attempts to gain a further understanding or addresses the ways in which issues in one area of an individual’s life may directly affect another.
 Holistic treatment providers do not discount traditional medicine, rather they use it in addition to alternative methods.
 In conjunction with psychotherapy, medication management, mindfulness, and other treatment methods individuals may find a more effective path to overall wellness.
 Holistic approaches to treatment emphasize that individuals can take charge of their own well-being.
 Through the use of a variety of techniques, every person has the potential to better themselves.

 The term ‘holistic’ dates back over 2500 years ago to the times of Hippocrates.
 The philosopher spoke to the ineffectiveness of focusing on one aspect of a person and emphasized the significance in seeking symmetry within individuals.
 It was Hippocrates who began to consider an individual as a whole of which was made up of various working parts in connection with one another.

 In the 20th century, the mind and body were widely seen as being two separate entities.
 It is during this time that health care concerns became widely medically focused; treatment was often condensed to one form of intervention.
 Symptoms associated with the mind or emotions were often treated with talk therapy, while those associated with the body were treated with medication and surgeries.